Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning

 \section{Limitations of Canonical GNNs and More Illustration of the Algorithmic Insights of \proj}

-Canonical GNNs are known to have several limitations, such as limited expressive power~\cite{xu2019powerful,morris2019weisfeiler}, feature oversmoothing~\cite{oono2019graph}, information over-squashing\cite{alon2021bottleneck} and noise contaminating with a large receptive field~\cite{huang2020graph}.
+Canonical GNNs are known to have several limitations, such as limited expressive power~\cite{xu2019powerful,morris2019weisfeiler}, feature oversmoothing~\cite{oono2019graph}, information over-squashing\cite{epasto2019single,alon2021bottleneck} and noise contaminating with a large receptive field~\cite{huang2020graph,zeng2021decoupling}.

 One of the biggest limitations is that canonical GNNs cannot distinguish the nodes that can be mapped to each other under some graph automorphism.
-For example, the nodes $w$ and $v$ in Fig.~\ref{fig:example} satisfy this property, and canonical GNNs will associate them with the same node representations.
-Another more practical example from a real-world network is shown in Fig.~\ref{fig:foodweb-de}.
-Although most large networks do not have non-trivial automorphism in practice, such nodes are not that common.
-However, the above issue of GNNs actually induces a more severe concern: the node representations learnt by GNNs cannot well capture the intra-node distance information which is crucial to predict over a set of nodes.
+For example, the nodes $w$ and $v$ in Fig.~\ref{fig:example} satisfy this property, and canonical GNNs will associate them with the same node representation.
+Another more practical example from a food web is shown in Fig.~\ref{fig:foodweb-de}.
+In fact, most large networks do not have non-trivial automorphism, and such nodes are not that common.
+However, the above issue of GNNs actually induces a more severe concern: the node representations learnt by GNNs cannot well capture the intra-node distance information, which is crucial to predict over a set of nodes.

 Another issue of canonical GNNs is to over-squash information into a single node representation.
 Node representations can be viewed as intermediate computation results that are often used in several downstream tasks.
 However, a node representation, if it carries the information that is suitable for one task, may carry subpar information for another task.